ragssb/stockcheck/README.md

 The Optional requirement to store the audit data of the output of stock-check and recommended purchase history is persisted to the database and can viewed from the H2 console.
 Db tables : stock_check_audit and recommended_purchase_history.

-The H2 database will be Torn down when the JVM exits.
+The H2 database will be reset when the JVM exits.